duggabe/gr-control/README.md

 There are three branches of this repository:

-* `main` (the default) is the development branch for software not yet put into the maint branches.
+* `main` (the default) is the current development branch.
 It contains flowgraphs for GNU Radio 3.9 and 3.10.
-An additional process is added to implement the relay control using a Raspberry Pi computer.
+An additional process is added to implement the relay controls using a Raspberry Pi computer.
+There are no current plans to "backport" new code to the "maint" branches.
 * `maint-3.8` contains flowgraphs for GNU Radio 3.8 and uses an ADALM-Pluto.
 The sample rate is set to 576kHz to minimize the processing load if used on a Raspberry Pi computer.
 * `maint-3.9` contains flowgraphs for GNU Radio 3.9 and uses a USRP device.
 The sample rate is set to 768kHz.